Perennial grains: An agricultural revolution?

-In the autumn of 2021, a test crop of 0.5 hectares was harvested for the first time with an ordinary combine.
-This was an important step in the project where both planting and harvesting until then had been done by hand.
-The results are promising, the tests show that it is possible to thresh perennial wheat with standard threshing machines that are currently used in grain cultivation.
-Axfoundation is now investigating the possibility of scaling up to enable the production of perennial wheat as a seed for Swedish farmers.
+In the fall of 2021 and 2022, an early variant of this perennial relative of wheat was harvested on half a hectare of land.
+This was an important step which showed that it is possible to thresh the intermediate wheatgrass with a standard combine harvester, currently used in grain cultivation.
+Axfoundation is now investigating the possibility of scaling up to enable the production of this intermediate wheatgrass as a seed for Swedish farmers.

 From idea to harvest at Torsåker Farm

 - Axfoundation visits The Land Institute and an idea of perennial wheat suited to the Nordic climate begins to sprout.

-- The research project on perennial wheat is initiated at Torsåker farm together with SLU and tenant farmer Mats Eriksson at Sättra farm.
+- The research project on intermediate wheatgrass at Torsåker Farm is initiated together with Anna Westerbergh at SLU, and tenant farmer Mats Eriksson at Sättra Farm.

-- An additional 30,000 seedlings of perennial wheat are established on Torsåker farm.
-The planting is done in a detailed grid system to follow growth, harvest and inter cropping with legumes.
+- An additional 30,000 seedlings of intermediate wheatgrass are planted.
+The planting is done in a detailed grid system to study growth, harvest and intercropping with legumes.

 - Axfoundation participates in and supports an international research meeting in Lund in collaboration with The Land Institute.

 - Guests at Human Nature 2019 taste wafer baked with Kernza flour.

-- Plants that performed particularly well under Swedish conditions are cloned and 1200 plants are planted on Torsåker farm for further evaluation.
+- Plants performing particularly well under Swedish conditions are cloned and 1,200 plants are planted for further evaluation and selection at Torsåker Farm.

 - With the support from Axfoundation, The Land Institute won the Food Planet Prize 2020 for its work for sustainable agriculture.
-The prize money contributed to starting the New Roots International, a global collaboration for the development of perennial crops, where Sweden is an important hub.
+The prize money contributed to starting the The Land Institute International Initiative, a global collaboration for the development of perennial crops, where Sweden is an important hub.

-- The first threshing of perennial wheat on Torsåker farm.
-About 0.5 ha is threshed with ordinary threshing.
+- The first threshing of intermediate wheatgrass at Torsåker farm.
+About 0.5 ha is threshed using a standard combine.

-- Results and lessons from our work with perennial wheat are presented at the UN Food System Summit by Anna Westerbergh, senior fellow in genetics and plant breeding at the institution for plant biology at SLU.
+- Results and overview of the perennial grain breeding are presented at the UN Food System Summit by Anna Westerbergh, senior fellow in genetics and plant breeding at the institution for plant biology at SLU.

 - The Land Institute visits Torsåker farm to see how the experiments develop under Swedish conditions.